turbot/guardrails-samples/policy_packs/gcp/storage/enforce_buckets_are_not_publicly_accessible/README.md

 This policy pack can help you configure the following settings for storage buckets:

+- Remove access for non-trusted members
+- Do not allow `allUsers` access to buckets
-- Enforce public access to be disabled for buckets
+- Do not allow `allAuthenticatedUsers` access to buckets

 **[Review policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/enforce_buckets_are_not_publicly_accessible/settings)**